-- From 4°C to -10°C (40°F to 15°F): Crane operation without a load is allowed with medium engine RPM and medium function speed (joystick position) until the fluid reaches at least 10°C (50°F).
+From 4°C to -10°C (40°F to 15°F): Crane operation without a load is allowed with medium engine RPM and medium function speed (joystick position) until fluid reaches at least 10°C (50°F).
 It is then recommended that all crane functions be cycled to remove cold fluid from all components and cylinders of the hydraulic system.
-If there is any unusual sound coming from the crane's hydraulic pumps or motors, stop the operation and engine immediately and contact a Grove distributor. - From 10°C to 4°C (50°F to 40°F): Crane operation with a load is allowed with medium engine RPM and medium function speed (joystick position) until the fluid reaches at least 10°C (50°F). - From 95°C to 10°C (200°F to 50°F): Crane operation with a load is allowed with no restrictions. - Above 95°C (200°F): No crane operation is allowed.
-Let the crane's hydraulic oil cool by running the engine at idle with no functions actuated.
+If any unusual sound comes from the crane's hydraulic pumps or motors, stop operation and engine immediately and contact a Manitowoc distributor.

+- From 10°C to 4°C (50°F to 40°F): Crane operation with a load is allowed with medium engine RPM and medium function speed (joystick position) until fluid reaches at least 10°C (50°F). - From 95°C to 10°C (200°F to 50°F): Crane operation with a load is allowed with no restrictions.

+Above 95°C (200°F): No crane operation is allowed.
+Let hydraulic oil cool by running engine at idle with no functions actuated.